farahbrunache/travay-colony-vuejs-dapp/README.md

 ## Product Road Map

--[ ] Wait until Colony launches on Mainnet! -[ ] Learn how to incorporate off chain payments -[ ] Add French translation -[ ] Add Creole translation -[ ] Learn more about security practices in Blockchain so I can protect the identity of an already vulnerable population -[ ] Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity) -[ ] Add location based authentication as a form of proof that a job was done -[ ] Integrate with uport / create a functioning login and signup page
+- Wait until Colony launches on Mainnet!
+- Learn how to incorporate off chain payments
+- Add French translation
+- Add Creole translation
+- Learn more about security practices in Blockchain so I can protect the identity of an already vulnerable population
+- Implement identity verification to protect against fraud (i.e. sign up to use dApp after validating some form of second identity)
+- Add location based authentication as a form of proof that a job was done
+- Integrate with uPort / create a functioning login and signup page

 ### Web Application